Estela-Dev/GitBasicsForEstela/README.md

 # Java-For-Testers-Journey
-# Project Name: Git Basics for Estela
+# Project Name: Java for Testers Journey
 This is a simple exercise to start using GitHub
 And add AI Agents to it later